valberg/ealtechevents/_techtalks_2016_sep/index.md

 Who should come?
 --------------------

-Out aim is that the talks will relevant to anyone working with technology and to any one with an interest in technology.
+Our aim is that the talks will relevant to anyone working with technology and to any one with an interest in technology.

 I want to come, now what?